lorlouis/cedit/README.md

 ## Status

-This project is not actively maintained, do not used it for anything serious.
+This project is not actively maintained; do not use it for anything serious.

+(do not edit `/etc/fstab` with it for example)

 ## How to build